worldline/easydoc/README.md

 It can also serve any other web resources aside with your markdown files

-It provides you a file index for browsing, and a full-text search.
+It provides you a file index for browsing, and a full-text search (still in progress).

+You'll be able to use also [mustache](http://mustache.github.com/) templates and variables, either global (YAML file) or local to page (metas).

 It's very basic, and very easy to use and customize.